-Independent Director Date of first appointment: 22 June 2011 Date of last re-appointment: 25 April 2013 Standing for re-election at the AGM
+Independent Director Date of first appointment: 22 June 2011 Date of last re-appointment: 27 April 2016

 Mr Francis Lee Fook Wah is our Independent Director.
 Mr Lee is currently the chief financial officer of OKH Global Ltd, a company listed on the Mainboard of the Singapore Exchange, formerly known as Sinobest Technology Holdings Ltd.